 Preparing for Cataract Surgery and Choosing an IOL

-Prior to cataract surgery, your optometrist or ophthalmologist will perform a comprehensive eye exam to check the overall health of your eyes, evaluate whether there are reasons why you should not have surgery and identify any risk factors you might have.
+Prior to cataract surgery, your optometrist and/or ophthalmologist will perform a comprehensive eye exam to check the overall health of your eyes, evaluate whether there are reasons why you should not have surgery and identify any risk factors you might have.